 Boat capable of speeds above 25kn (29MPH)-Review the installation location and operating results of similar boats before proceeding.

-- Fin keel sailboats-Mount on or near the centerline and forward of the fin keel 300 to 600 mm (1-2'). - Full keel sailboats-Locate amidships and away from the keel at the point of minimum deadrise.
+- Fin keel sailboats-Mount on or near the centerline and forward of the fin keel 300 to 600 mm (1 to 2'). - Full keel sailboats-Locate amidships and away from the keel.